Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 * Weight contrasts between letters
 * Easier to distinguish genre: classic/documentary/drama/history?

-Both of the posters for The Greatest Showman and Titanic have serif fonts which helps to communicate their setting in the past, magnificence and romantic elements.
+Both of the posters for The Greatest Showman and Titanic have serif fonts which helps to communicate their setting in the past, magnificence and romantic elements as serif fonts are more traditional.
 ‘The Greatest’ font was designed specially for The Greatest Showman film.

 ![](../uploads/27_728.jpg "The Greatest Showman Poster")